neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/7-transfer/chapter.md

   public attemptTransfer(from: Address, to: Address, amount: Fixed<8>): void {
     // Reference a smart contract with an interface that matches Token at tokenAddress. const smartContract = SmartContract.for<Token>(tokenAddress);
-    if (smartContract.transfer(from, to, amount)) {
+    if (smartContract.transfer(from, to, amount) === false) {
-      // do something on success
+      // do something on failure
     } else {
-      // do something else on failure
+      // do something else on success
     }
   }
 }
 ```

 In this example, first we attempt a transfer.
-If it succeeds and returns true, we run one set of logic.
+If it succeeds and returns a string, we run one set of logic.
 If it fails and returns false, we run a different set of logic.
 Normally we might use a `try`/`catch` here, but errors don't propagate across smart contract boundaries.
 If an error is thrown, the entire transaction immediately fails.
 Instead we expect that the `transfer` method on the `Token` contract we're calling will return `false`.

 ## Instructions